william6542/william6542.github.io/_posts/2022-11-17-First-Film-Roll.markdown

 E:
 ![E on beach](/assets/AV011.jpg)

 The Apocaylpse Defiance Circus was insane, and fun to watch.
 Definitley a well-to-do white person kind of event.
 But the costumes, the themes, the performance, all well done and colorful.
 I should have taken a photo mid performance.
 This photo during admission shows my under exposure.
-I could have added more fstop I think, though maybe I might have already been maxed out at 2.8.
+I could enlarged the aperture I think, though maybe I might have already been maxed out at 2.8.
 ![Apocalypse Defiance Circus](/assets/DefianceCircus.jpg)

 On the way home, waiting for the ferry, taken by E: